Rik Worth 9th December 2018

 The phrase “You can’t con an honest man” comes from the idea that all cons ask their mark to participate in something slightly under-handed — something an honest man wouldn’t do — like illegal gambling, shuffling money around for investors whose “hands are tied”, or paying to stop people seeing your search history.
 Legally, Nu Skin’s distribution structure doesn’t break any laws; it’s sold on the grounds of being honest and above board, but if it looks like a pyramid scheme and sounds like a pyramid scheme, it’s probably a Nu Skin scheme.

 MLMs are not sales companies or income opportunities any more than mice traps are devices for feeding mice cheese

 And he’s right.
-The trappings of business — the complication of terms and language, discussion of commission and profits, the fact wealth moves to the top of all businesses that work (though usually that wealth, however unevenly, is spread among 100% rather than 1 % of employees) — are all there and you can’t outright say Nu Skin is an illegal pyramid scheme.
-But what we can say is that it has been called deceptive, dangerous, manipulative and exploitative.
+The trappings of business — the complication of terms and language, discussion of commission and profits, the fact that wealth moves to the top of all businesses that work (though usually that wealth, however unevenly, is spread among 100% rather than 1% of employees) — are all there, and you can’t outright say Nu Skin is an illegal pyramid scheme.
+But what we can say is it has been called deceptive, dangerous, manipulative and exploitative.
 According to the people who have lost money, any other description would be a bare-faced lie.